hacktoberfesthowto/howto-blog/content/howto-contributors.md

 ### Non-Code
 Some options for non-code include translating text, transcribing videos, writing blogs or social media posts.

-Low code or non-code contributions may need a special PR request to be be accepted for HacktoberFest.
+Low code or non-code contributions may need a special PR/MR request to be be accepted for HacktoberFest.
 If you do tutorials or blogging, you may need to add a file with a link to the content.
 This process will be described in the project's Contributing.md.

 * [Contribute to Open Source without Knowing How to Code](https://dev.to/opensauced/how-to-contribute-to-open-source-without-knowing-how-to-code-a-guide-with-project-suggestions-59e5)
 * [Giving non-code contributions the recognition they deserve](https://dev.to/adiatiayu/giving-non-code-contributions-the-recognition-they-deserve-2phj)